Epilepsy in Cavalier King Charles Spaniels

 - Related Links

 - Veterinary Resources

 Epilepsy refers to repeated seizures.
-Seizures are a sign of brain disease.
-Idiopathic epilepsy is an inheritable disorder which is prevalent in cavalier King Charles spaniels.
-It is caused by a mutation in a specific gene which the dogs have inherited from their parents.
+A form of epilepsy, called "idiopathic epilepsy', is inheritable and is prevalent in cavalier King Charles spaniels.* It is caused by a mutation in a specific gene which the dogs have inherited from their parents.